flutter/website/src/development/platform-integration/android/restore-state-android.md

 meaning that, at a minimum, you will have one scope per route.
 If you create additional scopes
-(to avoid `restorationId` duplication, for example), then those are also assigned a unique ID.
+(to avoid `restorationId` duplication, for example), then also assign those with a unique ID.

 ```dart
 restorationScopeId: 'app',
 ```

+## Step 4: Restoring navigation state

-Also, if you want your app to return to the page that the user was most recently viewing, then you need to implement restoration state for the navigation, as well.
+If you want your app to return to the route (such as a specific tab) that the user was most recently viewing, then you need to implement restoration state for the navigation, as well.
 This page won't cover navigation, but the accompanying example, VeggieSeasons, implements this feature using the [go_router][] package.

+For more information on navigation and the
+`go_router` package, check out [Navigation and routing][].

 [go_router]: {{site.pub}}/packages/go_router
+[Navigation and routing]: {{site.url}}/development/ui/navigation

-## Step 4:
+## Step 4: Save the state you want to restore

 Most of the state restoration work occurs in the `build` method on the `State` class that implements